Sunday, October 4, 2015

 While hiking a new mountain outside of Suncheon yesterday, I was lucky enough to have a rare encounter with a Siberian Flying Squirrel.
 These shy and mostly nocturnal critters are not often seen, but apparently the females and young sometimes feed during the day.
 A quick search online shows them listed as endangered in Korea (but not protected), and apparently they aren't meant to be found in this part of the peninsula.

 I spotted this one by almost walking into it - it was clinging to a tree at eye level, and for a moment I couldn't figure out what I was looking at.
 Slightly larger than a chipmunk, all I initially saw were the massive oil-drop eyes and a tangle of bunched-up armpit 'wings'.
-It eventually scuttled silently up the tree and watched us watch it for several minutes, before...lift-off.
+It eventually scuttled silently up the tree and watched me watch it for several minutes, before...lift-off.
 The squirrel repositioned itself a few times, then hurled itself off the branch.
 It fell straight down for a moment, then spread its limbs and swooped upwards, gliding expertly to a tree perhaps 50 feet away.
 It looked like a rectangular grey sheet of A4 paper, its tail flattened out and acting as a rudder.
 A truly stunning encounter - when it flew, I actually forgot to breathe for about 20 seconds.
 I feel very fortunate to have shared a moment with this exceedingly shy and gorgeous creature.

 No comments: